IRE with Electrochemotherapy (IRECT) of the prostate -

 IRECT is a new form of therapy to treat prostate cancer.
 It extends the IRE treatment area, in which the cells get destroyed shortly after the treatment, to a zone in which Reversible Electroporation (RE) occurs (Figure 1).
 In the area of RE we additionally apply Electrochemotherapy (ECT).

-The efficiency of Bleomycin is multiplied in the RE treatment area.
+The efficiency of a chemotherapeutic agent is multiplied in the RE treatment area.
 This occurs due to the increased permeability of the cell wall caused by electroporation, which allows an increased uptake of the chemotherapeutic drug into the tumor cells (Figure 2).
 This technique is already successfully in use for the treatment of skin and bone tumors.

-Bleomycin is a chemotherapeutic drug which can be applied to the treatment of malignant tumors and has been in medical use for many years.
-An effective treatment with Bleomycin alone normally requires several applications.
+Chemotherapeutic drugs can be applied to the treatment of malignant tumors and has been in medical use for many years.
+An effective treatment with chemotherapeutic agent alone normally requires several applications.

-The increased effectiveness caused by the Bleomycin extends to the IRE treatment area margins, in which the reversible pore formation is initiated.
-Without Bleomycin, the Reversible Electroporation in these areas alone is not sufficient to cause cell destruction.
+The increased effectiveness caused by chemotherapeutic agent extends to the IRE treatment area margins, in which the reversible pore formation is initiated.
+Without chemotherapeutic drug, the Reversible Electroporation in these areas alone is not sufficient to cause cell destruction.